daniel-schroeder-dev/pony-express/README.md

-# Accept Header Practice App
+# Pony Express

-This app is the first exercise from [Functional Design Patterns For Express.js](https://jonathanleemartin.com/books/).
+This app is an implemenation of a mail server using Express from [Functional Design Patterns For Express.js](https://jonathanleemartin.com/books/).

 ## Usage